fsasm/fsasm/README.md

 ### Hello there 👋

-I'm currently finishing my bachelor thesis and started my master studies.
+I'm currently doing my master studies.
-In the near future I wanna try out Kotlin, Go and Dart with Fullter.
+In the near future I wanna try out Kotlin, Go and Dart with Flutter.

 <!--
 **fsasm/fsasm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.